 Moray Eels are carnivores, and their diet should consist of meaty foods.
 Some good options for meaty foods include Live fish, frozen fish, shrimp, squid, crabs, and clams.
 Feeding your Moray eel various foods is important to ensure they get all the necessary nutrients.

 A varied diet will also help to keep your Moray eel healthy and prevent nutritional deficiencies.
-You should feed your Moray eel 2-3 times per day.
+You should feed your Moray eel 2-3 times per week, not daily as some sources suggest.

 Moray Eels Tank Mates